 MIT Sloan’s Malone champions the “supermind”, which he defines as “a group of individuals acting together in ways that seem intelligent.”
 Superminds are businesses, societies, and governments.

-There are many different roles machines can take -- from tool, assistant, peer, to manager -- but the underlying motivator is for machines to do that which they do well, and for humans to do that which they do well.
 Examples of machines and humans working together include a food processor, Uber, or AI Jim, Lemonade’s automated insurance assistant.
 Beyond the obvious physical interaction with machines -- whether Excel, or a hoover -- another domain to consider is Malone’s following interpretation of human-machine collaboration:

 “... we’ve created the most massively connected groups the world has ever known [...] while we often overestimate the potential of AI, I think we often underestimate the potential power of this kind of hyperconnectivity among the seven billion or so amazingly powerful information processors called human brains that are already on our planet.”